How to get the IP Address in Linux

 hostname command

 The ifconfig command shows a whole lot of information.
-But, if you only want to find ip address, simply use the hostname command with the – I option as shown below.
+You can use the hostname command with the – I option to find IP address as shown below.
+The output of this command shows the private IP address on the terminal prompt.

 hostname -I